mnit-rtmc/iris/docs/action_plans.md

 actions.
 These tags are interpreted by IRIS before sending the message to a DMS.
 NOTE: they are **only** usable in action plan messages - not operator-selected ones.

+**Condition** action tags can also be used for non-DMS device types.
+This causes the device to be activated only when the condition is met.

 Tag              | Description                                | Tag Mode
 -----------------|--------------------------------------------|---------